 - If your prop or weapon is metal, then odds are pretty good that it won’t make it through the inspection of a major con, so you might want to reconsider what material you make it out of.

 Just because your item has been to twenty other conventions without a problem, that doesn’t mean it is going to automatically get through the next one.
-Policies change, and that change is frequent because of something that happened at another convention or another pubic event.
+Policies change, and that change is frequently because of something that happened at another convention or another pubic event.

 Conventions Have a Right to Inspect Your Props